Clueless7/CSharp-Class-Inheritance/README.md

-# Responsibilities and Inheritance activity
+# Responsibilities and Relationships activity